luiscoco/eShop_Aspire-Tutorial-Step4__Identity/README.md

 /// <reference path="lib/jquery-validation-unobtrusive/jquery.validate.unobtrusive.js" />
 ```

-## 15. We add .NET Aspire Orchestrator Support... to the Identity.API project
+## 15. We add .NET Aspire Orchestrator Support to the Identity.API project

 We right click on the Identity.API project name and we select the menu option ****